 What better way to power your other projects than by building a Lego air compressor.

 While slightly on the wimpy side, this machine has enough guts for simple Lego tasks.
 You’ll probably want a real, non-Lego compressor for things like a life-size car, however.

 10. Mini Lathe

 Our final Lego engineering project comes to us from YouTube channel mawemaggi0815.
 What better way to end than with a working Lego Lathe.

 Lathes are an engineering staple, used to produce all kinds of useful things.
 This design features adjustable gearing, automatic lead screw, miniature handles, and more.
 It’s even been built in engineering green!

 While this machine isn’t powerful enough to work anything larger than a Lego brick, it’s still a great example of what you can achieve with a few gears and a motor.

 What Will You Make?

-We’ve shown that you don’t need to own a Lego Mindstorms brain to build some cool projects.
+We’ve shown that you don’t need to own a Lego Mindstorms brain to build some cool projects—perhaps as a LEGO gift for someone.
 Whether purely mechanical gearing, or with cheaper DIY electronics like the Arduino, the possibilities are endless.

 If you’re looking to build your own project, but don’t want to splash out on the Mindstorms brain, consider an Arduino, Raspberry Pi, or other Pi alternative.
 You could use something like Scratch on the Pi to program your project without writing a single line of code!